 Hosted and Cloud services are similar yet distinct outsourced services for your data management needs.
 They are similar in that they are both off-premise solutions, and both require Internet access to be successfully utilized.
 However, there are significant separations in their implementation.

-- Hosted services, or dedicated hosting, refer to a business solution in which your server is located off-premise in a data center but dedicated solely to your organization.
+- Hosted services, or dedicated hosting, refer to a business solution where your server is located off-premise in a data center but dedicated solely to your organization.
 Usually, data servers are not only housed but also managed by a 3rd-party provider.
 These services include SaaS, PaaS, and IaaS components; in other words, this solution consists of all of the hardware, software, and infrastructure needed for successful data storage and networking.
 Thus, you are not tied to a bloated in-house IT support staff and do not have to dedicate a vast amount of resources to the infrastructure's management and maintenance.

 - Cloud services go one step beyond dedicated email hosting.
 Instead of using one or more dedicated servers, Cloud-based hosting draws from multiple servers across the data center to create a shared virtual environment for all the components of your data infrastructure.
 Basically, instead of relying on the durability and performance of one piece of hardware, Cloud hosting spreads the workload across multiple pieces of hardware, thereby reducing the chances of total system failure and allowing for faster load times, greater flexibility, and greater scalability.